Code0x58/python-rush/README.md

 # Stampede
 This module aims to make it easy to create tools that rush a resource, such as an API endpoint or web UI.
+This will run with Python 2.6+ or 3.0+.

 This was origionally created to test the throttling of authentication attempts.